jdebarochez/vuetify-storybook/README.md

-# vuetify-stylebook
+# vuetify-Storybook

-A repository example of Vuetify 2.x configured with Stylebook.
+A repository example of Vuetify 2.x configured with Storybook.
 Thanks to [this github answer](https://github.com/storybookjs/storybook/issues/7593#issuecomment-548146120), it works.

 ## Project setup
 ```